 If you feel betrayed by your partner, you’re probably dealing with an overwhelming rush of emotions.
 Confusion, hurt, anger, and frustration are likely only the tip of the iceberg.

-Betrayal can actually be incredibly traumatic and requires a healing and recovery process.
+Betrayal can be incredibly traumatic and requires a healing and recovery process.
 Whether you decide to stay in your relationship, it’s important to focus on yourself throughout that process, so you can keep moving forward.

 While that might seem easier said than done right now, there are active steps you can take to help yourself if you feel betrayed by your partner.
 Let’s dive deeper into what you can do.